 Or even share an intuition about a changing closeness?

-These superficial relationships then wind up feeling unsatisfying, uncomfortable, unsafe – and thereby somewhat lonely.
+These superficial relationships then wind up feeling uncomfortable, and unsafe – and thereby somewhat lonely.

 With all this in mind, here are 8 tools to help encourage a “courageous conversation.”

 (Note: Courageous Conversations are best done in person – not by email – because body language and nuances can be lost or misinterpreted.)